 Watch the sunrise with the Painted Ladies

-Get off to a good start with a classic San Francisco view.
-Enjoy the sight of Victorian houses on the hillside with skyscrapers standing high on the horizon.
+Start your itinerary for San Francisco with some eye candy and enjoy a classic San Francisco view.
+You’ll have an instant appreciation for the city after you see these hillside Victorian houses with skyscrapers standing high on the horizon behind them.
 If you’re looking for a great photo, stand at the edge of Alamo Square Park – you’ll be at a high enough vantage to see the houses and everything behind them, including the financial district and the bay.

 Next stop on your itinerary for San Francisco, breakfast.
 Dispense with your intermittent fasting, you’re on holiday for crêpe sake!
 Breakfast is a big deal in San Fran, so don’t waste your dollars on dives.